EEJSS/ModuleLoader-GUI/ModuleLoader GUI/bin/Release/README.txt

-# ModuleLoader GUI
-A GUI version of ClementDreptin's ModuleLoader.
-It allows for loading & unloading modules via XDRPC.
-The main reason I made this was because people were having difficulty with using Proto on WiFi with their BadUpdate consoles.

-# How to load Proto on WiFi with BadUpdate
+How to load Proto on WiFi with BadUpdate

 Prerequisites:
 - Ability to connect the console to internet
 - Xbox 360 SDK installed on your PC